+2 Press and hold the SEL button.
+The backlight is set, and then the display moves to changing of speed and mileage unit.

+4. Changing of speed and mileage unit

+1 Press the SEL button to select either "mph" and "mile" or "km/h" and "km".

+When selecting "mph" and "mile"

 Press and hold the SEL button.
-The backlight is set, and then the display moves the changing of the speed and mileage unit.
-4. Changing of speed and mileage unit

-Press the SEL button to select either "mph" and "mile" or "km/h" and "km".

-When selecting the "mph" and "mile" Press and hold the SEL button.
 The speed and mileage unit is set, and then the display will return to the ordinary display.

-When selecting the "km/h" and "km" Press and hold the SEL button.
-The speed and mileage unit is set, and then the display moves the changing of the fuel mileage unit.
+When selecting "km/h" and "km"

+Press and hold the SEL button.
+The speed and mileage unit is set, and then the display moves to change the fuel mileage unit.